llemr-conspiracy/llemr/docs/getting-started/production.rst

 		$ tar -xvzf v2.1.0.tar.gz

 #.
 Create the :code:`.secrets` file:
-	This file contains sensitive information about the Olser instance that would allow break confidentailty if exposed.
+	This file contains sensitive information about the Osler instance that would allow break confidentailty if exposed.
 As such, it must be created manually for each unique Osler instance.
 The file must be placed in :code:`osler/.envs/.production/.secrets`.
 	The file should contain database credentials and the django secret key. **Do not use the values below.
 They are only an example**

 	.. code-block::